Kethsar/ytarchive/README.md

 	--write-thumbnail
 		Write the thumbnail to a separate file.

+	--live-from [DURATION] or [NOW]
+		Starts the download from the specified time duration string.
+		Can be a negative or positive duration or 'now'.
+		Supports Days (d), Hours (h), Minutes (m) and Seconds (s).
+		Examples: * '--live-from -1h10m' will seek backwards 1 hour and 10 minutes and then start downloading from that time.
+		          * '--live-from 45m30s' will wait 45 minutes and 30 seconds from now and then start downloading.
+		          * '--live-from now' will start recording from the current stream timestamp.

 Examples:
 	ytarchive -w
 		Waits for a stream.
 Will prompt for a URL and quality.